VadimSchmitz/CodewarsAnswers/readme.md

-# Codewars answers
+# Coding challenges

-The goal of these challanges are to improve the thing I am the worst in.
-This is the syntax and data manipulation of algorithms.
+To improve on algorithms and math all of the coding challenges I make will end up in this repo.